 More on Life Insurance

-The policy comes with a cash value that accrues interest over time
+Single-premium policies – whole, universal, or variable life – come with a cash value that accrues interest over time

 You can withdraw money from a single-premium policy but it may be subject to taxes and penalties